Michael-Maillet/Final-Project/README.txt

 THe project was developed using Android Studio 2.3.3 to run my project code and emulating the application on a Nexus 5X with android API 26 Oreo 8.0 installed

-The code used and my written report can be found within this depository.
+The code used along with my written report & video presentation can be found within this depository.